szyszyzys/song.github.io/_pages/about.md

   - /about.html
 ---

-Second year PHD student at PENN STATE.
-My work concentrate of security and privacy of machine learning.
+Second-year Ph.D. student at Penn State, focusing on the security and privacy of machine learning.
+Interested in Federated Learning, Graph Neural Networks.
+Fortunate to be supervised by Prof. [Shagufta Mehnaz](https://smehnaz.github.io/).